JannieI/canvas-workstation-V3/src/app/roadmap.md

 10.Data Quality issues: add place to add detail values.
 An overall statement can say all data has an issue, but a specific one must identify the column(s) and row(s) affected, thus given the IDs or key values.
+11.Determine which transformations live on server and which on client, and whether some/all lives on both.